This website is the property of Wise Living Homes Ltd.

 - that the processing is necessary for the performance of a task carried out in the public interest or exercise of official authority; or

-- that the processing is necessary for the purposes of legitimate interests of SDL or a third party, except where those interests are overridden by the interests of fundamental rights and freedoms of the data subject—see clause 2 below.
+- that the processing is necessary for the purposes of legitimate interests of WISE GROUP or a third party, except where those interests are overridden by the interests of fundamental rights and freedoms of the data subject—see clause 2 below.

 - except where the processing is based on consent, satisfy ourselves that the processing is necessary for the purpose of the relevant lawful basis (i.e. that there is no other reasonable way to achieve that purpose);